yannickl88/blog-articles/drafts/migrating-your-project-to-symfony.md

 ```
 So any URL that is being matched by a controller in the `AppBundle` will match as you would expect, anything that isn't matched will fallback to the old framework.

-This setup allows for porting each page seperately, allowing for a more gradual replacement of your old project with Symfony.
+This setup allows for porting each page separately, allowing for a more gradual replacement of your old project with Symfony.

 ## Creating Compatibility
 ### Routing to old pages
 In some cases you might need to link to a page that is not yet in one of the Symfony controllers but in the old framework.
-You could just hardcode the URL, but you will lose all the advantages the `Router` give you.
+You could just hardcoded the URL, but you will lose all the advantages the `Router` give you.
 What you could do instead is defined extra routes which _also_ point to the fallback controller.

 You could do this by creating a `routing.yml` in your `LegacyBundle` and include it in the Symfony routing.
 If you add it at the very bottom of your routing configuration, you do not actually need to assign a controller to it, since they will never match (the fallback will always have priority over them).
 ```yml